dcnewman/CoreNG/INSTALL.md

 5. From this github repository, edit the file

        sample_rrf_arduino_paths.py

    as appropriate to indicate the location of your installed Arduino application and gcc tools.
 Then save this file to your home directory as the file

        ~/.rrf_arduino_paths.py

-6. From the top-level CoreNG repository directory, build the library for Duet with the command
+6. From the top-level CoreNG repository directory, build the library for RADDS with the command

+       scons platform=radds

+   For Duet, instead use the command

        scons

-   For Duet NG, instead use the command
+   And for DuetNG,

        scons platform=ng

-   Once scons finishes a build, the resulting library will be the file
+   Once scons finishes a build, the resulting library will be one of

+       RADDS/libCoreNG.a
        SAM3X8E/libCoreNG.a

-   or for NG

        SAM4E8E/libCoreNG.a